^ Top of the Minneapolis College Parking Ramp view at sunset.

 - $5.00 cash ($1.00, $5.00 or $10.00 bills and/or quarter or dollar coins are accepted) for the auto-cashier.

-- Parking fees can be paid in advance at the campus bookstore, e-commerce or online at www.mctccampuscard.com, the parking fee is $2.50 per day instead of the $5.00 per entrance standard fee.
+- Parking fees can be paid in advance at the campus bookstore or online by visiting the Campus Card webpage, the parking fee is $2.50 per day instead of the $5.00 per entrance standard fee.
 Access cards are "debit" cards that are electronically readable at all entrance lanes.
-Account information can be maintained at www.mctccampuscard.com or at the e-commerce store (cStore) if you suspect a mechanical or human error on your account balance.
+Account information can be maintained at by visiting the Campus Card webpage or at the Campus Card office if you suspect a mechanical or human error on your account balance.